KikeVen/python911/_posts/2019-9-26-student_grades_06.md

 > What built-in function would you use to shorten the number of decimals to one place?.

 If you weren't using a built-in function to get the sum of a "list", it might look something like this to get the sum of a "list".
-It would require something call a `loop` and proper indentation which we will cover in our next tutorial
+It would require something call a `loop` and proper indentation which we will cover in our next tutorial.

 ```python
 >>> student_grades = (89.5, 80.3, 90.5, 75.8, 95.0, 75.3, 83.5, 87.9)